 Calcium Gluconate (KAL-see-um GLOO-koe-nate)

-Treats calcium deficiency (too little calcium in the blood).
-Also treats black widow spider bites, lead colic, overdose of magnesium or certain heart medicines, and a condition called rickets.
-This medicine is also used in life support and life-threatening heart conditions.
+Treats too little calcium in the blood.
+Also treats black widow spider bites, lead colic, overdose of magnesium or certain heart medicines, and rickets.
+This medicine is also used for life support and life-threatening heart conditions.

 When This Medicine Should Not Be Used